The Daleks' Master Plan: Filming

-The serial was filmed at the BBC Television Centre (pictured in 2005) from October 1965 to January 1966.
+The serial was recorded at the BBC Television Centre (pictured in 2005) from October 1965 to January 1966.

 Early 35 mm filming began on Stage 3A/B of the BBC Television Film Studios on 27 September 1965, including Katarina's death in the evening—Hill's first work on the series.
 Much of the model filming was delayed due to unavailability of props and sets.
 In filming Sara's death scene on 6 October, Camfield was inspired by Ayesha's death in H. Rider Haggard's novel She (1887).
 Rehearsals for the serial started on 18 October, and weekly recording began on 22 October in the BBC Television Centre's Studio 3.
 The first episode's recording ran under schedule, which Wiles attributed to difficulty in timing special effects.

 Filmmakers at MGM Borehamwood, who were working on Stanley Kubrick's 2001: A Space Odyssey (1968), contacted the production team after the fifth episode's broadcast to enquire about Camfield's special effects shots, including floating corpses in space.
 Sam Rolfe, the American screenwriter known for creating The Man from U.N.C.L.E.
 (1964–1968), attended camera rehearsals for the ninth episode, and noted Daleks would likely be popular in the United States.
 Marsh became known for laughing during rehearsals; she was once banished from the studio until she gathered herself.

 Hartnell's worsening health and sadness from Lambert's departure led to difficulties in his relationship with Wiles, prompting the latter to remove him from filming where possible; the Doctor was removed from most of the eleventh episode and his dialogue inherited by Steven.
 Hartnell became irritable during production, partly due to the removal of his usual chair during rehearsals; the crew temporarily walked out after he upset his dresser.
 Hartnell was upset by a last-minute script change in which the Doctor unlocks the TARDIS using his ring, a usage which he felt had not been established in prior stories.
 On 13 December, Hartnell announced he would retire from the role at the end of the season; he backtracked the following day, stating he would be willing to stay for another two-and-a-half years, at which point he hoped the programme would be broadcast in colour.